10 Things to Do in Seville in Winter

 Finding accommodation in these months is quite easy.
 The only upturn occurs at Christmas, when people take advantage of the vacations to see the city decked out.

 Prices also drop considerably due to low demand.
-It is not an excessively expensive city, but if you are looking to save on your trip it is best to choose months like February.
+It is not an overly expensive city, but if you are looking to save on your trip it is best to choose months like February.
 In any case, Seville in winter is very appealing to see.
 Away from the heat, the crowds and with lower prices.

 What to bring in your suitcase to visit Seville in winter